 It’s also a good idea at this stage to check the condition of your freehub.
 If it has been deeply gouged by the cogs biting into the body, it may be due a replacement, but this is less of an issue these days because most cassettes are mounted onto a wide-bodied cog carrier.

-At this stage, it’s a good idea to give your freehub a thorough clean and then give the body a very light coating of grease.
+At this point, it’s a good idea to give your freehub a thorough clean and then give the body a very light coating of grease.
 This can prevent steel cogs from corroding in place on an alloy freehub body.

 Slide the new cassette on, in order, making sure you line up all the splines.